Earth Day 2017 Donors

-94.3 Kat Country, KATI-FM Radio personalities Erin Hart and Dave Patrick donated their time to be host on the main stage at the Earth Day event.
+94.3 Kat Country, KATI-FM Radio personalities Erin and Matt are donating their time to be hosts on the main stage at the Earth Day event.

 Central Bank at 238 Madison St. in Jefferson City donated a $50 gift card for the winner of the Earth Day Slogan Contest, 573-634-1302.